 The first reason is because of the crucial difference between God and any husband.
 God is the source and sum of all that is good and true and beautiful in the universe, and God is infinitely beautiful, infinitely valuable, and the measure of all that is desired.
 No husband can talk like that.
 No husband can say that to his wife, or to anybody.
 It is just off the charts.
 God is so superior in every way to any husband, that it doesn’t click; it doesn’t work to make him the analogy.

-And here is the second reason.
-God has made other commands about marriage — namely, that divorce is not permitted, especially on such grounds as that.
-Like she doesn’t delight in me anymore, I am leaving.
-I am done with her.
-The Bible says: You can’t say that, husband.
+And here is the second reason: God has made other commands about marriage — namely, that divorce is not permitted, especially on such grounds as that.
+“She doesn’t delight in me anymore.
+I am leaving.
+I am done with her.”
+The Bible says you can’t say that, husband.
 That is not an option for a wife who has stopped delighting in you.
 Therefore, no husband can make that threat in a way that is analogous to God.
-It doesn’t help to set up a husband, wife as an illustration of God’s demand that the world love him above all things because he is great above all things.
+It doesn’t help to set up a husband and wife as an illustration of God’s demand that the world love him above all things because the husband is great above all things.
 Husbands can’t talk like that.

 So here is my last question.
 The way you express the connection here between our failure to delight in God and our eternal lostness makes a huge difference as to whether it sounds acceptable.
 Words are wonderful things.
 They are emotionally laden and express and create emotional realities — they create emotional realities, not only express them as they are spoken.
 Sometimes those emotions are all out of proportion with reality.